nots1dd/rAVen/README.md

 > The build script is currently unavailable as it's undergoing changes.
 > For now, use the **Makefile**.

+> [!IMPORTANT]
+>
+> DYNAMIC BUILD for rAVen is on another branch
+>
+> rAVen-made-easC is made possible by [easC](https://github.com/nots1dd/easc) framework:
+> An effective lightweight framework that allows for dynamic build and handling of any C project
+>
+> Check out the branch [here](https://github.com/nots1dd/rAVen/blob/rAVen-made-easC/readme.md)
+>

 ### <a id="using-build-script"></a>Using the Build Script:
 ```bash
 chmod +x build.sh